fbpx

 Instructions

-2. Meanwhile, melt 2 Tbsp. butter in a large skillet.
+2. Meanwhile, melt 2 tablespoons of butter in a large skillet over medium heat.
 Add freshly ground pepper and toast until fragrant, swirling pan, for about 1 minute.

-4. Serve with additional cheese and black pepper to taste.
+5. Serve with additional shredded cheese and black pepper to taste.ย

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!